falon-go-weeee/actor-google-search-scraper/README.md

 Once the Apify Proxy trial expires, you'll need to subscribe to a [paid plan](https://apify.com/pricing) in order to keep using the actor.
 If you need to increase your Google SERPs limit on Apify Proxy or have any questions, please email [support@apify.com](mailto:support@apify.com)

+In terms of platform usage credits, it is our experience that you will get **1,000 results for about $0.25**.

 ## Number of results
+The scraper will consume one SERP proxy per request, so you will make the best use of your proxies by getting the maximum 100 results per request.

 You can change the number of results per page by using the `resultsPerPage` parameter.
 The default is 10, but the allowed values are 10-100.
 You can also set `maxPagesPerQuery` to get more results for each query.

 Please note that, although Google always shows that it internally found millions of results, **Google will never display more than a few hundred results for a single search query**.
 If you need to get as many results as possible, try to create many similar queries and combine different parameters and locations.